 Connell, Raewyn.
 2011.
 Confronting Equality: Gender, Knowledge and Global Change.
 Cambridge, Polity Press; Sydney, Allen & Unwin Australia.

-Half the essays in this book deal with issues about intellectuals: there are chapters on Paulin Hountondji and Antonio Negri, Australian intellectual workers, and the global history of sociology; there is a new look at the control of teachers’ work, and reflections on the Australian left.
+Half the essays in this book deal with intellectuals.
+There are chapters on Paulin Hountondji and Antonio Negri, on Australian intellectual workers, and on the global history of sociology.
+There is a new look at the control of teachers’ work, and reflections on the Australian left.

 Connell, Raewyn.
 2010.
 Long marches across the landscape of gender: Chilla Bulbeck’s research and its Australian context.
 Australian Feminist Studies, vol. 25, no. 66, 379-389.

-One of my attempts to understand intellectual production through the work of a particular thinker, recognizing creativity but also trying to see the collective context of the work.
+Attempts to understand intellectual production through the work of a notably original researcher, recognizing her creativity and also trying to see the collective context of the work.

 Is the picture similar in other countries?
 Yes and no, of course.
 The dramatic changes in recent South African history have intensely involved intellectuals and have shifted their relations with the wider world, but the consequences of democratic transition have been very mixed.